ikz87/dots-2.0/README.md

 For the wallpaper dependant colorschemes use: `.bscripts/wallset <path to wallpaper>`.

-To enable lockscreen utilities first cache an image with `mantablockscreen -i <path to lockscreen background>`.
 The profile picture shown in the lockscreen can be changed by putting the desired image in `~/.face`.

 Please note that this rice was made for a single 1080p monitor setup, If you have anything different than that you'll have to tweak some things on your own.